1970-1973 Triumph 650cc Twin T120R/TR6R/TR6C Models Workshop Manual (OEM)

 Triumph Manual Features & Content Preview

-- Contains 213 pages of technical specifications, maintenance intervals, and exploded-view mechanical diagrams
+- Contains 213 pages of exact technical specifications, maintenance intervals, and exploded-view mechanical diagrams.

-The 1970–1973 Triumph 650cc twin workshop manual serves as the primary technical reference for the maintenance and mechanical assembly of the T120R and TR6 series motorcycles.
-This publication documents the unit-construction engine architecture, detailing procedures for the crankcase, forged two-throw crankshaft, valve timing, and the lubrication system.
-Chapters delineate the operation of the concentric Amal carburetors, ignition timing for the contact breaker mechanism, and transmission adjustments including the multi-plate clutch and shock-absorber unit.
+The 1970–1973 Triumph 650cc twin workshop manual provides essential bench reference material for servicing the T120R and TR6 series.
+This factory publication fully details the unit-construction engine architecture.
+It outlines diagnostic and mechanical procedures for the crankcase, the forged two-throw crankshaft, and valve timing.
+The manual also breaks down the entire lubrication system.
+Additional chapters cover tuning the concentric Amal carburetors, setting ignition timing for the contact breaker mechanism, and adjusting the transmission components, including the multi-plate clutch and shock-absorber unit.

 Specification Highlights

-Technical data sections provide comprehensive torque values, clearances, and fluid capacities for the 650cc twin platform.
-The flywheel bolt torque is specified at 33 ft·lbs (4.6 kg·m) in the engine assembly data.
-Cylinder head bolt torque is documented at 18 ft·lbs (2.49 kg·m) for the outer bolts.
-The recommended engine oil capacity for the reservoir is 3 imperial gallons.
+Factory technical sections deliver the required torque values, clearances, and fluid capacities specifically for the 650cc twin platform.
+The engine assembly data specifies a flywheel bolt torque of 33 ft·lbs (4.6 kg·m).
+Outer cylinder head bolts require 18 ft·lbs (2.49 kg·m).
+The recommended oil reservoir capacity is 3 imperial gallons.

 Customer Reviews